ytkg/sinatra-activerecord/README.md

 If both `config/database.yml` and `$DATABASE_URL` are present, the database configuration of this two will be merged, with $DATABASE_URL's variable taking precedence over database.yml (for the same variable / key).

+Note: If you are using ActiveRecord 6.0 and above, and have [defined multiple databases](https://guides.rubyonrails.org/active_record_multiple_databases.html#setting-up-your-application) for the database.yml, the $DATABASE_URL configuration will be discarded, following [Active Record convention here](https://github.com/rails/rails/blob/main/activerecord/lib/active_record/database_configurations.rb#L169).

 Note that in **modular** Sinatra applications you will need to first register the extension: